Depth-Bounded Epistemic Planning: Rooted and Canonical -Contractions

-A significant challenge for epistemic planners is to handle the rapid growth of the size of states following updates.
-Typically, planners make use of bisimulation contractions to obtain smaller (modally equivalent) states after each update \cite{conf/ijcai/Yu2013,conf/icaps/Fabiano2020,conf/kr/Bolander2021}.
-In this paper, we seek to model agents with a bound on their reasoning depth (a bound on the model depth of formulas they can reason about).
-Instead of considering standard bisimulation contractions, we hence make use of $b$-bisimulation contractions (defined formally below).
-That is, after an update, we take the $b$-contraction of the resulting state, thereby obtaining a minimal state satisfying the same formulas up to modal depth $b$.
-A notion of $b$-contraction has already been used in epistemic planning \cite{conf/ijcai/Yu2013,journals/logcom/2023/BolanderL}.
-There the $b$-contraction of an epistemic state $s = ((W, R, L), w_d)$, denoted $\contr{s}{b}$, is defined as the quotient structure of $s$ wrt.\ $\bisim_b$, namely $\contr{s}{b} = ((W', R', L'), \class{w_d}{b})$, where $W' = \{\class{w}{b} \mid w \in W\}$, $R'_i = \{(\class{w}{b}, \class{v}{b}) \mid w R_i v\}$, and $L'(\class{w}{b}) = L(w)$.
+A significant challenge for epistemic planners is to handle the rapid growth of the size of states following updates~\cite{journals/jancl/Bolander2011}, even when minimizing states using bisimulation contractions~\cite{conf/ijcai/Yu2013,conf/icaps/Fabiano2020,conf/kr/BolanderDH21}.
+Here we seek to model agents with a bound on their reasoning depth (a bound on the modal depth of the formulas they can reason with).
+We achieve this by using $b$-bisimulation contractions, abbreviated \emph{$b$-contractions}.
+These were introduced to epistemic planning by \citeauthor{conf/ijcai/Yu2013}~(\citeyear{conf/ijcai/Yu2013}), defining the $b$-contraction $\contr{s}{b}$ of a state $s = ((W, R, L), w)$ as the quotient structure of $s$ wrt.\ $\bisim_b$, \ie, $\contr{s}{b} = ((W', R', L'), \class{w}{b})$ with $W' = \{\class{w}{b} \mid w \in W\}$, $R'_i = \{(\class{w}{b}, \class{v}{b}) \mid w R_i v\}$, and $L'(\class{w}{b}) = L(w)$.
 We call this the \emph{standard $b$-contraction} of $s$.
-However, unfortunately $\contr{s}{b}$ is not always minimal among the states $b$-bisimilar to $s$, as the following example shows.
+Unfortunately, $\contr{s}{b}$ is not always minimal (\ie it does not have the smallest number of worlds and edges) among the states $b$-bisimilar to $s$, as the next example shows~\cite{conf/aiml/Bolander2024}.

-\begin{example}[\citeauthor{conf/aiml/Bolander2024}~\citeyear{conf/aiml/Bolander2024}] Consider the chain model $s$ in Figure \ref{fig:chain} (left).
-Since $p$ is true in all worlds, and the length of the chain is $b$, a minimal model $b$-bisimilar to $s$ is a singleton epistemic state with a loop (Figure \ref{fig:chain}, right).
-This is because the loop model preserves all formulas up to depth $b$, cf.\ Proposition~\ref{prop:b-bisim}.
-However, the standard $b$-contraction of $s$ is simply $s$ itself, as no two worlds of $s$ satisfy the same formulas up to depth $b$. \end{example}
+\begin{example} Consider the chain state $s$ in Figure \ref{fig:chain}, left.
+Since $p$ is true in all worlds, and the length of the chain is $b$, a minimal state $b$-bisimilar to $s$ is a singleton state with a loop (Figure \ref{fig:chain}, right).
+This is because the loop state preserves all formulas up to depth $b$, cf.\ Proposition~\ref{prop:b-bisim}.
+However, the standard $b$-contraction of $s$ is simply $s$ itself, as no two worlds of $s$ satisfy the same formulas up to depth $b$. \end{example} In the following, $b \geq 0$ denotes a constant (a \emph{bound}), $s = (M, w_d)$ a state with $M = (W, R, L)$, $<$ a total order on $W$. \myparagraph{Rooted $b$-contractions} Recently, \citeauthor{conf/aiml/Bolander2024}~\shortcite{conf/aiml/Bolander2024} developed a novel type of $b$-contractions, called \emph{rooted $b$-contractions}, that guarantee minimality of contracted states.
+We briefly state the definition and minimality result from that paper (Definitions~\ref{def:bound}--\ref{def:rooted-b-contr} and Theorem~\ref{th:b-contr} below), and refer the reader to the paper for further details.